 Without a daily filling of grace, our own vessel begins to run dry and then we have nothing left to pour out to others.
 As a little sign in my grandma's house once read: "Seven days without prayer makes one weak."

 And we don't want to be weak and puny, do we mamas?
-We want to be roaring lions guarding the gates of our home!
+We want to be strong and vigilant guarding the gates of our home!

 "Pray without ceasing,” Paul says?
 Had he ever talked to a mother with young children?
 Certainly he never spent a day with my kids when they were small.
 Would you like to show Paul your schedule and ask him exactly where he’d slot in this “pray without ceasing” activity?